-- B.1 The approved method to reduce administrative burden and streamline income recertification efforts states the following: - Applicants must provide full third party verification (i.e. bank statements) at the time of determination of income eligibility. - For a resident family with net assets equal to or less than \$5,000, a PHA may accept, for purposes of recertification of income, a family's declaration that it has net assets equal to or less than \$5,000, without taking additional steps to verify the accuracy of the declaration.
+B.1 The approved method to reduce administrative burden and streamline income recertification efforts states the following:

+Applicants must provide full third party verification (i.e. bank statements) at the time of determination of income eligibility.
+For a resident family with net assets equal to or less than \$5,000, a PHA may accept, for purposes of recertification of income, a family's declaration that it has net assets equal to or less than \$5,000, without taking additional steps to verify the accuracy of the declaration.
 The declaration must state the amount of income the family expects to receive from such assets; this amount must be included in the family's income.
 However, the PHA must obtain full third-party verification of assets every three years.

 The following HACA forms, which are signed by all adult family members, will serve as documentation of the family's self-declaration of asset income, HCV program's Annual Re-certification form and How to Report a Change form.
 If the family has net family assets equal to or less than \$5,000, HACA will not request supporting documentation (e.g. bank statements) from the family to confirm the assets or the amount of income expected to be received from those assets.
-If the family has net assets in excess of \$5,000, HACA will request supporting documentation (e.g. bank statements) from the family to confirm the assets.
+If the family has net assets in excess of \$5,000, HACA will request supporting documentation (e.g. bank statements) from the family to confirm the assets upporting documentation (e.g. bank statements) from the family to confirm the assets.